Guangci/Fengtian Temple metro station

-Guangci/Fengtian Temple is an under construction metro station on the Tamsui–Xinyi line located in Xinyi, Taipei, Taiwan.
-The station is scheduled to open in 2026.
-When it opens, it will be the last heavy-capacity metro station of the Taipei Metro and the new terminus for the line.
+Guangci/Fengtian Temple station (廣慈/奉天宮站) is a new metro station on the Tamsui–Xinyi line located in Xinyi, Taipei, Taiwan.
+The station opened on August 30, 2026.

 Station overview

-The station will be a three-level, underground station with an island platform, serving as the terminus of the Xinyi Eastern Extension.
+The station is a three-level, underground station with an island platform, serving as the terminus of the Xinyi Eastern Extension.
 "Rising Water" will be the core basis for the architectural design concept of the station.